 ‘Agile communications’ seems a more appropriate concept for this.
 And while mobile will become increasingly important within the communications mix, it is important not to forget the other channels, and to ensure consistency across all of them.

 Mr. Murphy writes that developers of native mobile Apps are confronted by a plethora of operating systems (Apple’s iOS, Google’s Android, Microsoft’s Phone 7, RIM’s Blackberry, Nokia’s Symbian, etc.).
 The challenge remains of making customer communications work across all types of devices, including smartphones, feature phones, and Tablets.

 A solution for the multi-platform problem that is attracting a lot of interest and on which a lot of hopes are riding is HTML5 as the successor to HTML4, the current standard for websites.
 HTML5 offers versatile functionalities in respect of improved display options, such as the playback and recording of video and audio, local storage and geolocation.
 A lot of this has not been supported directly by HTML4 up to now, so additional plugins such as Adobe Flash had to be used.

 Principle #2: Strip the Fat

-Doug Stovall says to present only the information customers need on your mobile optimized site.
+Doug Stovall says to present only the information customers need on your mobile-optimized site.
 That might include product information, store locator, FAQs, useful content, or a simple customer service form.
 Simplicity should also rule your text message marketing and mobile advertising.
 Studies show that 75% of mobile users are more likely to take action after seeing a location-specific advertising message, so make your offers or information easy to digest at a glance.
-Due to mobile’s limited character and screen space, there is no room for fluff or filler.
+Due to the mobile’s limited character and screen space, there is no room for fluff or filler.
 Get to the point—then get out of the way.